MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/trad-vs-modern-intranet.md

 Hallmarks of what constitutes a modern intranet:

-- **Rapid deployment** - adaptable designs can be built using out of the box pages and web parts and no longer solely depends on IT to deploy.
+- **Rapid deployment**: Adaptable designs can be built using out of the box pages and web parts and no longer solely depends on IT to deploy.

-- **Built with the UX in mind** - accessible design principals are built into the modern experience enabling viewers to securely access the intranet on any device.
+- **Built with the UX in mind**: Accessible design principals are built into the modern experience enabling viewers to securely access the intranet on any device.

-- **Personalized experience** - features like audience targeting, news, the Highlighted Content web part, and the My Feed web part make it easy to dynamically display personalized content.
+- **Personalized experience**: Features like audience targeting, news, the Highlighted Content web part, and the My Feed web part make it easy to dynamically display personalized content.

-- **Software as a service** - updates are automatic, ensuring you are using the latest technology.
+- **Software as a service**: Updates are automatic, ensuring you are using the latest technology.

 ## Why invest in the modern approach?